nanostores/i18n/README.md

 * **Plain JSON** translations compatible with online translation services like [Weblate].
 * Out of the box **TypeScript** support for translations.
 * **Flexible variable translations**.
-You can define own functions and change translation, for instance, depends on screen size.
+You can change translation, for instance, depends on screen size.

 ```tsx
 // components/post.jsx